 ASC 740 — Income Taxes

 The full text of ASC 740, Income Taxes, can be found in the FASB Accounting Standards Codification (link to the FASB's Web site; registration required).
-Also, the full text of the Codification and Deloitte-authored Q&As related to the Codification are available in Deloitte's Technical Library Web site (subscription required).
+Also, the full text of the Codification and Deloitte-authored Q&As related to the Codification are available in the Deloitte Accounting Research Tool (DART) Web site (subscription required).

 ASC 740 comprises four Subtopics (Overall, Intraperiod Tax Allocation, Other Considerations or Special Areas, and Interim Reporting).
 Below is an overview of each Subtopic.